Athreya2021MIIBDD

 Abstract

-Brain degeneration and dementia are progressive brain disorders, causing memory loss and cognitive impairment due to brain atrophy and pathological lesions caused by abnormal protein deposits.
-In recent decades, advances in brain molecular imaging, a non-invasive method for imaging the brain, have provided an effective visual representation of brain atrophy in dementia.
-In this review, we discuss the use of molecular imaging of the brain, specifically positron emission tomography (PET) brain imaging, for facilitating diagnosis and monitoring progression of brain degeneration.
-To support clinical diagnosis, molecular imaging reveals biomarker features in distinct topographic patterns associated with the binding activity of specific radiopharmaceuticals for visualization of the diverse degenerative disorders.
+Brain degeneration and dementias are progressive disorders causing memory loss and cognitive impairment due to brain atrophy and pathological lesions associated with abnormal protein deposits and death of neurons.
+In recent decades, advances in non-invasive molecular imaging of the brain have provided effective visualization of brain atrophy and dysfunction in dementia.
+Researchers have developed numerous radiotracers that bind to both normal and abnormal biomarkers in the brain, creating distinct topographic patterns characteristic of different stages in diverse neurodegenerative disorders.
+In this review, we discuss the use of molecular imaging, specifically positron emission tomography (PET), for facilitating diagnosis and monitoring progression of brain degeneration.
 Differential diagnosis of degenerative brain disorders with PET brain imaging can be achieved with high accuracy.
-The development of a variety of new radiotracers with increased sensitivity and specificity will enhance the use of PET brain imaging to monitor the efficacy of pharmacologic interventions intended to slow the progression of dementia.
+Continuing development of new radiotracers with increased sensitivity and specificity for different aspects of the pathophysiology of brain degeneration will enhance the use of PET brain imaging to elucidate the causal mechanisms of the dementias and to monitor the efficacy of pharmacologic interventions intended to slow the progression of the dementias.

 Keywords